Azuriru/YouTubeRail/README.md

 To open up console, right click and open 'Inspect Element'.
 Then on the Inspector tabs, click Console and paste it in.
 Press enter.

+### I'm lazy to do that lmao
+Then use this instead, but if it throws an error still that means it's reached its quota for the day.
+Making your own could solve this problem permanently. :P

+``localStorage.setItem('APIKey', 'AIzaSyBl5oaDMF5_gqiS0EIG2MhheAGIxJtQowo');``

 ## Installation
 * Download [Tampermonkey](https://tampermonkey.net/)
 * Click "Create a new script..." on the Extension